Hritik-del/Tyro.fit-Api-Fetching-/README.md

 # Tryo.fit

 Made the ui and fetched the data from the api and displayed them in an grid view.
+Also implemented the Navigation view which can be further used to filter the data.

 ### Working of App